Jamf-Concepts/wallpaper-designer/README.md

 **The "Set Background" button:**
 The app will send your request to Jamf Pro when you click this button.
 A dialog summarizing the operation will appear once the app finishes communicating with Jamf Pro.

-Information about the process can be viewed in the app log, available by typing command + L or from the menu bar, View --> Logs Folder.
+Information about the process can be viewed in the app log, available by typing command + L, or from the menu bar, View → Logs Folder.